siddjakes29/MiceCamApp/README.md

 # MiceCamApp
-#Acquisition interface for for video recording of olfactory trail tracking based on the LiEclipse and ScopeFoundry App
+#Acquisition interface for for video recording of olfactory trail tracking based on LiEclipse and ScopeFoundry
 #Wrappers courtesy Hao!